 Hence the Vehicle Service Centre needs to obtain and analyse data from the vehicle periodically.
 Based on the analysis result, it will notify to the vehicle owner showing what's going on with the vehicle —in simple language and images together with some maintenance suggestions.

-Source (as applicable)
+Source

 HUAWEI Technologies Co., Ltd.

-Target Industry